EsawAdhana/connections-bot/README.md

 - If the extension can't find words, try refreshing the page
 - Ensure the Flask server is running before using the extension
-- Check that your API key is correctly set in the `.env` file
+- Check that your API key is correctly inserted in 'server.py'
 - Make sure the extension has permission to access the NYT website
+- As of March 2025, the Claude API is not flawless when it comes to solving the Connections puzzle
+- See this paper for more details: https://web.stanford.edu/class/cs224n/final-reports/256847963.pdf

 ## License